 This awesome brewer is great for camping, road trips, the beach, world travel, and everyday life.

-While there are different brewing methods using the AeroPress, this is this is our preferred method at Abide Culture Coffee:
+While there are different brewing methods using the AeroPress, this is our preferred method at Abide Culture Coffee Roasters:

 AeroPress (which comes with a paddle, funnel, and scoop)